 Review of Current Members

 The NGP will review contributions and activities of individual faculty members once every five years in conjunction with the faculty member’s five-year review by the GSBS Membership Committee.
-Inactive faculty will be encouraged to increase their participation.
-Reviews will be based on the GSBS membership criteria.
+To renew membership, faculty members must have demonstrated significant participation in NGP-specific activities over the evaluation period.
+Faculty participation reports will be provided by GSBS.
+If necessary, faculty members will be asked to augment these reports with previously unreported statements of NGP-specific activities.
+Note that each member (not the NGP Program) is responsible for tracking their own contributions/participation.

 Students wishing to claim affiliation with the NGP must satisfy the entrance requirements of the GSBS for the MS, PhD, or MD/PhD degree, matriculate, and affiliate with a laboratory as well as with the Program.